barindra617/hand-gesture-recognition/README.md

 ## Development and Attribution

-I trained the MobileNetV2-based classifier in Google Colab, using a hand-gesture dataset sourced from Kaggle (transfer learning, data preprocessing, and evaluation were all done by me).
+I trained the MobileNetV2-based classifier in Google Colab, using a hand-gesture dataset sourced from Kaggle (transfer learning, data preprocessing, and evaluation were done by me).
 I also built the entire real-time application around it — webcam integration, image preprocessing, confidence filtering, gesture display, and the smoothing logic that stabilizes predictions frame to frame.

 - **Dataset:** [Gestures Hand](https://www.kaggle.com/datasets/kritanjalijain/gestures-hand) by Kaggle user `kritanjalijain`.
 - **Model:** MobileNetV2, fine-tuned by me on the dataset above (see `kaggle_mobilenet_model.keras`).